 I live in LIPH and have a Community Service/Self-Sufficiency requirement which I can’t fulfil because community agencies, work and school are closed; what can I do?
 Community Service Requirements are temporarily suspended.

 Can I stop paying my rent or get a waiver?
 Tenants are still required to continue to pay rent to their landlord.
-There are temporary eviction moratoriums at the local, state, and federal level.
-Each moratorium has different restrictions and different expiration dates.
-Information about eviction moratoriums are available at the links below.
 You may also contact local legal advocates for assistance, such as California Rural Legal Assistance (CRLA).
+HUD has information for tenants and landlords on repayment agreements and other eviction prevention solutions.
+Click here for information.

 City of Santa Cruz Eviction Moratorium